neumino/neumino.github.io/movies.md

-### A Dog&#39;s Journey
+### The Intruder
-*Released on 2019-05-03, vote average 8*
+*Released on 2019-05-03, vote average 7.8*

-Bailey is living the good life on the farm of Ethan and Hannah.
-As Bailey’s soul prepares to leave this life for a new one, he promises Ethan to find CJ and protect her at any cost.
+A psychological thriller about a young married couple who buys a beautiful Napa Valley house on several acres of land only to find that the man they bought it from refuses to let go of the property.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/A2FrrSyyKfA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aKXvex7b1Ew?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>